jbprek/CCKAD/questions/05-consumer.md

 3. increase session.timeout.ms to 600000
 4. increase max.pol.interval.ms to 600000

-Explanation

-Here, we need to change the setting max.poll.interval.ms (default 300000) to its double in order to tell Kafka a consumer should be considered dead if the consumer only if it hasn't called the .poll() method in 10 minutes instead of 5.

 ## Question 16 (2):
 Which actions will trigger partition rebalance for a consumer group? (select three)